What is dermabrasion?

 creams, as prescribed by a doctor.
 A decrease in pigmentation can be permanent.

 Thickened skin.
 Thickening of the skin can develop.
-This symptom may be treated with cortisone creams
+This symptom may be treated with steroid creams

 or injections which help the skin return to its normal state.